 What can be done?
 Dr. Pinillos, a professor at Arizona State University suggests using probability in his article, Knowledge, Ignorance and Climate Change.
 As he explains, because we can’t know everything and we also know that we don’t know everything, he recommends we “…to stop talking about “knowledge” and switch to talking about probabilities”.
 As he explains, “…people in the grips of skepticism are often still willing to accept the objective probabilities…”

-Plans are not perfect and no matter how smart or educated we are, what we don’t know far surpasses anything we know.
+Plans are not perfect and no matter how smart or educated we are, what we don’t know far surpasses anything we do know.
 Socrates taught us the virtue of recognizing our limitations.
 The ideas presented by Paul Hawken and Chris Frischman are ones we should already be using so lets get started using them and continue to collect data about those actions and improve as needed.
 In other words, plot our progress and if it is not happening, we must optimize the process again ( see Improve when Predict, Observe, Get Feedback, and Adjust.

 Doing this isn’t always easy.
 It is easy to be against something, fight against a perceived injustice or what seems wrong.
 Although doing this is morally correct and necessary, it is mostly action to stop something.
 Then what?
-Being for something takes more effort to persistently develop, design and implement and continually improve a better way that not only is initially good, but also has A POSITIVE RIPPLE.
+Being for something takes more effort to persistently develop, design and implement and continually improve by creating a better way that not only is initially good, but also has A POSITIVE RIPPLE.

 Joining these efforts, not only means you get to experience the benefits a better world, you get the intrinsic rush of knowing you contributed toward everyone and everything doing better.
 Please share your thoughts.
-I look forward to hearing about the how you practice paneugenesis so you will generate all good by creating pervasive, reciprocal, selfish, selfless, synergistic interactions so everyone and everything benefits.
+I look forward to hearing about the how you practice paneugenesis so you will generate all good by creating net-positive, pervasive, reciprocal, selfish, selfless, synergistic interactions so everyone and everything benefits.

 If you want to contact me: